PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal SiNet/singleton-Reshape convergence characterization checkpoint

+The refreshed inventory contains 31 raw and 29 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary starts with `_terminal_sinet_singleton_reshape_results` and ends with the immediately following recorded `shape_topology.terminal.indexed_convergence` pass.
+The preceding terminal Dequant/HardSigmoid phase and following `_very_late_sinet_recovery_tail_results` assignment remain outside it.

+The future
+`run_terminal_sinet_singleton_reshape_convergence_cleanup()` owner receives
+the exact existing `SINetTerminalLayoutRecoveryContext`.
+It forwards `context.pass_context` to terminal SiNet/singleton-Reshape cleanup, then calls the public indexed-convergence owner with `context.pass_context.model_ir` and `context.pass_context.layout_state`.
+It returns both complete raw results.
+The lowerer must pass returned element `[1]` directly to the unchanged phase record rather than retaining another unconsumed composite local.
+This keeps the record before every very-late SiNet mutation and should reduce the raw and managed inventories from 31/29 to 30/28.

+The first 13-file affected run recorded `346 passed / 4 failed / 1 xfailed`.
+The four failures were pre-existing stale probe routes in `test_flatbuffer_direct_dynamic_reshape.py`: they patched obsolete lowerer-local functions even though the retained wrapper already delegated to the public indexed-convergence owner.
+After documenting that cause, the tests were updated to patch the actual public owner dependencies; all four stable/mutating cases pass and no production source changed.

+Focused sequential validation reports `3 passed, 1 xfailed`; the final fixed 13-file affected suite reports `350 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent future owner.
+Phase-store validation is `2 passed`; the raw/managed inventory remains 31/29, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only the characterized two-child owner.
+Replace the current terminal assignment and indexed-convergence owner expression with `run_terminal_sinet_singleton_reshape_convergence_cleanup(` `sinet_terminal_layout_recovery_context)[1]`, preserve the recorded phase ID and its exact predecessor/successor, retain both child owners and the lowerer compatibility wrapper, and add runtime order/context/layout/result-identity coverage.
+Run the fixed affected suite once before updating stale structural expectations, then run all affected and standard gates sequentially under `uv`, confirm the expected 30/28 inventory, and commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.